-- One of the Ten Principles from Chapter 1: Trade can make everyone better off. - We now learn why people-and nations choose to be interdependent, and how they can gain from trade.
+- One of the Ten Principles from Chapter 1:

+Trade can make everyone better off.

+- We now learn why people-and nations choose to be interdependent, and how they can gain from trade.

-015 Cengage Learning.
+engage Learning.
 All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as mitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.
+May not be copied, scanned, or daplicated, in whole or in part, except for use as In a license distributed with a certain product or service or otherwise on a password-protected website for classroom use